Women Side by Side: more than 4,000 women with mental health problems to benefit from Tampon Tax Fund

 Grantees will also be part of an evaluation aimed at learning about what works for women, and will be supported by our evaluation partners and peer researchers to build evaluation skills to do this.

-Through the programme we intend to fund a broad range of voluntary, predominantly women’s sector, organisations that are able to reach the women we want this work to support.
-All applicants will therefore need to demonstrate a track record of delivering services and programmes developed specifically for women facing complex social issues.
+The Programme is funding a broad range of voluntary, predominantly women’s sector, organisations that are able to reach the women we want this work to support.
+All grantees have demonstrated a track record of delivering services and programmes developed specifically for women facing complex social issues.